 New Yak Trainer Has RED Aircraft Engine

-United Aircraft Corporation has revealed for the first time details of the production version of Yakovlev Yak-152, which has been selected as the new primary trainer of the Russian Air Force.
-Perhaps surprisingly, it eschews the venerable VOKBM M14 radial engine, which was expected to be carried forward from the current Yak-52 opting instead for a German diesel.
+United Aircraft Corporation has revealed for the first time details of the production version of Yakovlev Yak-152, Perhaps surprisingly, it eschews the venerable VOKBM M14 radial engine, which was expected to be carried forward from the current Yak-52 opting instead for a German diesel.

 Raikhlin Aircraft Engine Developments GmbH (RED) is based in Adenau (Nürburgring), near Cologne.
 Established by Vladimir Raikhlin in 2008, based on a previous venture founded in 1995, it offers V6 and V12 aero-engines, the larger of which has been test-flying in a civilian Yak-52 since 2010.
 Rated at 500 hp, it is this, designated A03, which has been selected for the new trainer, married to a German propeller, the variable-pitch, three-blade MTV-9.